opioid-policy/bupe-locator-opi/SECURITY.md

 ## Our Commitment
 - User privacy is paramount.
 Addiction is a protected health condition.
 Privacy is a human right.
 We tried to design this tool in a way that preserves those principles.
 - No tracking or data collection aside from what is voluntarily submitted to our tracking tool.
+- We try to guide the end-users how to reduce their privacy risks.